aWholeCompany/socialassemble.com/README.md

-This site is based off of https://github.com/EmaSuriano/gatsby-starter-event-calendar
+This site is based off of Google Calendar

+You will need to change the ifame embed in calendar.js as per: https://support.google.com/calendar/answer/41207?hl=en

+You will need a Google Sheet setup with the "Calendar Create Events" add-on

 ## Local Development Environment